 Learning how to create a budget is like learning any new skill.
 It may seem difficult and unnatural at first.
 But, thankfully, budgeting becomes easier over time.

-Using one of the best budgeting and money apps of 2020 could help you shorten the budgeting learning curve.
+Using one of the best budgeting and money apps could help you shorten the budgeting learning curve.
 And once budgeting can become a habit, you’ll have successfully learned a new discipline that could benefit your wallet for the rest of your life.

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page, or on his personal site RobertFarrington.com.